edcork/edcork.github.io/docs/pages/design/help_restructure.md

 A content audit and workshops with SMEs enabled me to:

-- Reduce the total number of topics by over a third (491 down to 315)
+- Reduce the total number of topics by over 50% (491 down to 241)
-- Identify and remove obsolete troubleshooting topics (identified X% of troubleshooting topics to be redundant 141/129)
+- Identify and remove obsolete troubleshooting topics (identified 60% of troubleshooting topics to be redundant)
 - Merge 4 installtion sub-sections into a single user journey
-- Reduce the maximum depth of the ToC to 3 (down from X)
+- Reduce the maximum depth of the ToC to 3 (down from 6)

-OMT: 315 topics.
-TS: 130.
+OMT: 241 topics.
+TS: 56.
 Depth 3.
 CDF: 491 topics.
 TS: 142.
-Depth 5.
+Depth 6.
-Check for ommitted CDF sections, esp TS.
-Look at OMT TS- anything that may be new(compare to later versions) Can remove TS from OMT, add to CDF (check old UCMDB for clues), fiddle with TOC for depth

 ## OMT
 <ul>